matthewmueller/mdb/Readme.md

 ## For the curious: How the MVCC part works

 The benefit of an MVCC system is that reads don't block writes and writes don't block reads.
-This is unlike [mutex.RWLock](), where read block write and writes block reads.
+This is unlike [sync.RWMutex](https://golang.org/pkg/sync/#RWMutex.RLock), where reads block writes and writes block reads.

 The way this works is by using an immutable data structure underneath.
-In the case of the library and go-memdb, it's using an [immutable radix tree](https://github.com/hashicorp/go-immutable-radix).
+In the case of mdb and go-memdb, it's using an [immutable radix tree](https://github.com/hashicorp/go-immutable-radix).
 This allows readers to use a snapshot, while a writer's transaction is taking place.
 The compromise here is that a reader may not have the most up-to-date data.

-It's important to note that while the underlying structure is immutable, any pointers will not be, so you'll likely want to wrap this library in a way that also does the copying.
+It's important to note that while the underlying structure is immutable, any pointers will not be, so you'll likely want to wrap this library in a way that also handles copying pointers.
 You can find a good example of this in this [state store](https://github.com/hashicorp/nomad/blob/460296eedb7f659f5651e3793903ccc9d60c754b/nomad/state/state_store.go).

 ## Example